+The Group's finance function has established a credit policy under which each new customer is analysed individually for creditworthiness before the Group's standard payment and delivery terms and conditions are offered.
 The Group's review includes external ratings, when available, and trade references.
 Purchase limits are established for each customer, which represents the maximum open amount without requiring senior management's approval.
 These limits are reviewed on a on-going basis.
 Customers that fail to meet the Group's benchmark creditworthiness may transact with the Group on a prepayment basis.

 Credit risk also arises from cash and cash equivalents and deposits with banks.
-The Group has cash and cash equivalents with banks with a minimum "A+" rating.
+The Group has cash and cash equivalents with banks with a minimum "AA-" rating.